MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Numeracy-Functions/README.md

-# H SDD - Maths Functions
+# H SDD - Numeracy Functions

 ## Introduction

-Create a file called `mathsFuncs.py`.
+Create a file called `numeracyFuncs.py`.
 The file will contain the code for the following functions:

 * _add_
 * _multiply_